-- From the Colour menu, select Colours > New Texture or click the New Texture putton.
-The Browser window opens. - 2.
-Browse for a PSD or TGA bitmap file created with a third party software and click Open.
-The texture is added to the colour list.
+- 1. From the Colour menu, select Colours > New Texture or click the New Texture Journal of the New Texture button. - The Browser window opens. - 2.
+Browse for a PSD or TGA bitmap file created with a third party software and click Open. - The texture is added to the colour list.

-To learn how to reposition the textured zones in your drawings, see Editing Gradients and Textures on page 232.
+To learn how to reposition the textured zones in your drawings, see Editing Gradients and Textures on page 224.